Chest compressions — The first-line response

 CPR saves a life

-At the present, about ninety percent of the people who suffer cardiac arrest outside the hospital expire.
-But CPR improves chances of saving a life if it is performed at the beginning of the cardiac arrest.
+At present, about ninety percent of the people who suffer cardiac arrest outside the hospital expire.
+However, CPR improves the chances of saving a life if it is performed at the beginning of the cardiac arrest.
 The prospect of saving a person’s life can be double or triple with CPR.
 2

 Recognition of cardiac arrest